bofinbabu/Presentations/README.md

 That being said, no big deal!

 ####License
-All content in this directory can be used publically subject to Creative Commons [CC BY-NC-SA 4.0](CC BY-NC-SA 4.0) license
+All content in this directory can be used subject to Creative Commons [CC BY-NC-SA 4.0](CC BY-NC-SA 4.0) license